Gemorroj/phpwhois2/README.md

 to create a Whois object, and obtain the output of a whois query with the `lookup` function.

-The response is an array containing, at least, an element 'rawdata', containing the raw output from the whois request.
+The response is an array containing, at least, an element 'rawData', containing the raw output from the whois request.

-In addition, if the domain belongs to a registrar for which a special handler exists, the special handler will parse the output and make additional elements available in the response.
-The keys of these additional elements are described in the file HANDLERS.md.

 It fully supports IDNA (internationalized) domains names as defined in RFC3490, RFC3491, RFC3492 and RFC3454.